field

 The Century Experiment

-We are exploring the effects of agricultural management on resource use, economics, and the environment over the course of 100 years
+Explore our historical archive to understand the effects of agricultural management on resource use, economics, and the environment over the course of 30 years

-Changes in the soil and agroecosystems often happen gradually, so we started our flagship 100-year experiment—the Century Experiment—in 1993 to understand the real impacts of agricultural management on resource use, economics, and the environment in the long term.
+Changes in the soil and agroecosystems often happen gradually, so we started our aspirational 100-year experiment—the Century Experiment—in 1993 to understand the real impacts of agricultural management on resource use, economics, and the environment in the long term.
+Though he experiment had to be cut short, we have 30 years of valuable research to work with.

 “The study of [soil is] really a study of biotic memories, of how living things, whether bacteria or people, reshape and are themselves reshaped by their habitat, through many generations….